bestrocker221/oracle-cloud-terraform/README.md

 At the end, terraform will generate an ansible inventory file ready for use in `./ansible`

+## Note
+20GB of storage buckets are free.

 ## Post deployment?
 `cd ansible && ansible-playbook playbook.yml`